Family Stability Framework Collection

 What is family stability?

-Family stability refers to the presence of financial readiness, emotional maturity, aligned expectations, and structural support systems that allow a household to function predictably and sustainably.
+Family stability refers to the financial readiness, emotional maturity, aligned expectations, and structural support systems that allow a household to function predictably and sustainably.

 How does public policy affect family structure?

 Policy influences incentives.
-Tax credits, welfare rules, childcare access, and housing regulations can encourage or discourage long-term planning and household stability.
+Tax credits, welfare rules, childcare access, labor conditions, and housing regulations can encourage or discourage long-term planning and household stability.

 Why is preparation before parenthood important?